babashka/cli/API.md

   Use an empty `:cmds` vector to always match or to provide global options.

-  For a single-command CLI (no subcommands), use a one-entry table whose `:cmds` is `[]`:
+  For a single-command CLI (no commands), use a one-entry table whose `:cmds` is `[]`:

   ```clojure